makingspace/OfflineRequestManager/README.md

-OfflineRequestManager is Swift framework for ensuring that network requests are sent even if the device is offline or the app is terminated
+OfflineRequestManager is a Swift framework for ensuring that network requests are sent even if the device is offline or the app is terminated

 ## Usage